tamascsaba/jsconf-2024-presentation/slides/slides.md

 ---
 <!-- _class: invert -->
-# Howto calculate your maximum performance with JS
+# How to calculate your maximum performance with JS
 ```javascript
 const weight = 100; // Weight in kg
 const reps = 5; // Repetitions